 - Who have been in close contact with someone with meningococcal type C disease.

-- The meningococcal quadrivalent vaccine is provided free to children in Grade 9.
+- This vaccine is provided free to children in Grade 9.

-- The vaccine is also provided free to children and adults at high risk of meningococcal disease (such as those with certain medical conditions and those who have been in close contact with a person with meningococcal disease).
+- This vaccine is also provided free to children and adults at high risk of meningococcal disease (such as those with certain medical conditions and those who have been in close contact with a person with meningococcal disease).

-- The vaccine is recommended, but not provided free, for those with occupational risks and those living or travelling in a high-risk area for meningococcal disease.
+- This vaccine is recommended, but not provided free, for those with occupational risks and those living or travelling in a high-risk area for meningococcal disease.

 - People who are not eligible for the free vaccine but want to be protected against meningococcal A, C, Y and W-135 strains of the disease can purchase the quadrivalent vaccine at most travel clinics and pharmacies.

 - The Men-B vaccine is not part of the publicly funded routine schedule of immunizations in B.C.

 - This vaccine is provided free to those 2 months to 55 years of age who have been in close contact with a case of meningococcal B disease.

 - The vaccine is recommended but not provided free for those who are at high risk of meningococcal B infection due to certain medical conditions, those with occupational risks, and those travelling to an area where the risk of meningococcal B disease is high.

-If you want to be protected against meningococcal B disease, you may purchase the vaccine at some travel clinics and pharmacies.
+- If you want to be protected against meningococcal B disease, you may buy the vaccine at some travel clinics and pharmacies.
 The vaccine is given by injection as a series of 2, 3, or 4 doses.
 The number of doses depends on how old you are when the immunization series is started.
 Speak with your health care provider for more information.

 What are the benefits of the vaccine?

-Vaccines that protect against meningococcal infection are the best way to protect against this serious and sometimes fatal disease.
-When you or your child get vaccinated, you help protect others as well.
+Vaccines that protect against meningococcal infection are the best way to protect against this serious disease that sometimes causes death.
+When you or your child get vaccinated, you help protect others too.